jmanderson5/startup/README.md

 ### Elevator pitch

 Despair.
 Sadness.
 Misery.
-These are synonyms for the lack of joy will feel in a world filled with a lack of competitive gaming.
+These are synonyms for the lack of joy you will feel in a world filled with a lack of competitive gaming.
 How may we fill this void?
 Connect four!
 The connect four application will fill the void that the people in your life never could.
 Complete with score tracking and multiplayer interactions download the connect four application today to find joy and peace in your life!

 ### Design